k0sproject/k0s/hack/ostests/README.md

 ### `k0s_version`: The k0s version to deploy

 This may be a fixed version number, "stable" or "latest".

+### `k0s_executable_path`: The k0s version to deploy

+Path to the k0s executable to use, or null if it should be downloaded.
+Note that for Windows, the `.exe` suffix is appended automatically.

 ### `k0s_network_provider`: Network provider